pointybeard/api_framework/README.md

 ### Validating with JSON Schema

 Incoming request and output response JSON can be validated against a [JSON Schema](http://json-schema.org/) document.
-This allows you validate input before it gets to your controllers, removing the need for a lot of sanity checking code, and validate controller output to ensure it is conforming to your API specifications.
+This allows validation of input before it gets to your controllers, removing the need for a lot of sanity checking code, and validation of controller output to ensure it is conforming to your API specifications.

 **Note, JSON schema validation is not currently available for `GET` requests.**